 Your security function should build a brand that is grounded in being a trusted advisor to the business.
 Ongoing effective engagement through various organisational channels and a pragmatic mindset will solidify your team’s brand.
 This will also help achieve executive buy-in and support for your initiatives to improve the security posture.
 Purposeful networking and actions to inform, educate and enable your organisation on various aspects of security considerations will put you in good stead.
 Ensure you celebrate and promote wins – no matter how small.
 Every win inspires confidence and is a step on the ongoing journey of cyber security improvement.

-As a well-known keynote speaker, Chirag continues to exhibit thought leadership in the industry through presenting at numerous events, conferences, and forums globally on varied topics such as bridging the gap between cyber security and business, strengthening the human factor in cyber security, building effective cyber strategies, and addressing the evolving cyber threat and risk landscape.
-He is always looking to find new approaches to address various challenges facing the cyber security community.
-More recently he has spoken on addressing pressing issues related to culture, mental health, and wellbeing that impacts cyber security professionals.
-He has provided practical, tangible steps that professionals can take to be more proactive in engaging the business effectively to secure their organisations while alleviating stress and burnout.
+As a well-known keynote speaker, Chirag continues to exhibit thought leadership in the industry through presenting at numerous events, conferences, and forums globally on varied topics such as strategic cyber leadership, communicating with Boards and Executives, bridging the gap between cyber security and business, strengthening the human factor in cyber security, building effective cyber strategies, and addressing the evolving cyber threat and risk landscape.

 Through Chirag’s podcast series titled “The Art of Cyber Security”, he is collaborating with various industry experts globally to provide valuable insights into the essential aspects of cyber security leadership such as effective communication, storytelling, strategic career growth, entrepreneurship, journalism, law, and adapting to changing demographics.

-Chirag has extensive experience with a wide range of standards, frameworks, and regulations, including NIST Cyber Security Framework, APRA CPS 234, Australian Energy Sector Cyber Security Framework (AESCSF), ACSC Essential Eight, SOC 2, PCI DSS, Health Insurance Portability and Accountability Act (HIPAA) and ISO 27001/2.countability Act (HIPAA) and ISO 27001/2.
+Chirag has extensive experience with a wide range of standards, frameworks, and regulations, including NIST Cyber Security Framework, APRA CPS 234, Australian Energy Sector Cyber Security Framework (AESCSF), ACSC Essential Eight, SOC 2, PCI DSS, Health Insurance Portability and Accountability Act (HIPAA) and ISO 27001/2.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.